Open to the Public

-The gravelly, acidic soils of Uplands Farm are difficult to fertilize, so over the years raising livestock seems to have been preferable to cultivation.
+The gravelly, acidic soils of Uplands Farm are difficult to fertilize, so raising livestock was preferable to cultivation over the years.
 In colonial times, the land was most likely used for sheep ranching for wool.
 In 1920, the Nichols family began raising cattle and ultimately ran a dairy at Uplands Farm until 1962.

 Mrs. Jane Nichols, a long-time resident and owner of Uplands Farm, donated three parcels of the preserve to the Conservancy during the late 1970s, including several buildings.
 Upon her death in 1981, additional parcels were acquired, bringing the total size of the preserve to 97 acres.
 The sanctuary is dedicated to the memory of Mrs. Nichols and her commitment to environmental conservation.

-The marked, mostly level trail (2.41 miles) makes this a good place for family-friendly hikes.
 Download a trail map.
-If you’re interested in longer hikes, the Uplands trail connects to the 20-mile Nassau-Suffolk Trail, part of the Long Island Greenbelt where one can hike from Cold Spring Harbor south to Massapequa.
+If you’re interested in longer hikes, the West Loop Trail at Uplands Farm connects to the 20-mile Nassau-Suffolk Trail, part of the Long Island Greenbelt where one can hike from Cold Spring Harbor south to Massapequa.